 Reaching up, Ashito gripped the handle of his katana and leaped into the air.
-The blade of his weapon gleamed in the torchlight and he disappeared in the shadows above.
+The blade of his weapon gleamed in the torchlight, and he disappeared into the shadows above.
 The passageway went dark as his team extinguished the torches, casting them all into complete darkness.

 The sky was a bright blue above, but the sunlight didn’t reach this far down.

 Attached to the wall dozens of feet in the air, Ashito carefully observed the Suna Shinobi below as they formed into a defensive wall, wary of an attack.
 Spotting an opening, Ashito dropped.
-His katana hummed as he poured chakra into it, sheathing it in lightning.
+His katana hummed loudly as he poured Chakra into it, sheathing it in lightning.

 His first swing was blocked, and Ashito used his katana to propel himself to the side, avoiding a Kunai aimed at his ribs.

-Cleaving a Shinobi in two, Ashito leaped to the side to avoid a slash to his ribs.
+Cleaving another Shinobi in two, Ashito leaped to the side to avoid a slash to his ribs.

-Twirling the katana through the air, Ashito cut through a Shinobi’s arm and grabbed them by the neck.
-Hurling the man at another Shinobi rushing him, Ashito leaned backward, narrowly avoiding a Kunai.
+Elegantly twirling the katana through the air, Ashito cut through a Shinobi’s arm and grabbed them by the neck.
+Hurling the man at another Shinobi rushing toward him, Ashito leaned back, narrowly avoiding a Kunai.

-Ashito felt the build-up of chakra a split second before the Jutsu was released, and that gave him enough time to dodge under the huge blade of wind flying toward him.
+Ashito felt the build-up of Chakra a split second before the Jutsu was released, and that gave him enough time to dodge under the huge blade of wind rushing toward him.
 He didn’t have any doubt that it would have easily split him in two.
-Appearing in front of the Kunoichi, Ashito blocked her fan with his sword and buried a Kunai in her throat.
+Appearing in front of the Kunoichi, Ashito blocked her fan and buried a Kunai in her throat.

-Landing smoothly a couple dozen feet away, Ashito vanished as a huge fireball flew toward him.
+Smoothly landing a couple dozen feet away, Ashito vanished just before a colossal fireball crashed into him.

-Knowing one’s enemies before you fought them was a key part of staying alive in the Elemental Nations, so Ashito had researched every Shinobi of importance in Suna that he could.
+Knowing one’s enemies before you fought them was a crucial part of staying alive in the Elemental Nations, so Ashito had researched every Shinobi of importance in Suna that he could.

-It was a dangerous combination of styles, and in a tight space such as this passageway, Otokaze’s Jutsu could easily weaken invading Kumo Forces significantly.
+It was a dangerous combination of styles, and in a tight space such as this passageway, Otokaze’s Jutsu could easily weaken invading Kumo Forces.